jonlpersson/ed-latimore/site/_drafts/important-quotes-and-big-ideas-from-george-orwell-s-1984.md

 ---

 “Don’t you see that the whole aim of Newspeak is to narrow the range of thought?
 In the end we shall make thoughtcrime literally impossible, because there will be no words in which to express it.”&nbsp;

+---

+"If the facts say otherwise, the facts must be altered."

+## Quotes about totalitariansim

+“All beliefs, habits, tastes, emotions, mental attitudes that characterize our time are really designed to sustain the mystique of the Party and prevent the true nature of present-day society from being perceived.”

+---

+"We know that no one siezes power with the intention of relinquishing it.
+Power is a means; not an end.
+One does not establish a dictatorship in order to safeguard a revolution; one makes the revolution in order to establish the dictatorship."

+---

+"By comparison with that existing today, all the tyrannies of the past were half-hearted and inefficient.
+Even the Catholic Church of the Middle Ages was tolerant by modern standards."

+---

+"To keep them in control was not difficult.
+All that was required of them was a primitive patriotism which could be appealed to whenever it was necessary to make them accept longer working hours or shorter rations."

+---

+"The weaker the opposition, the tighter the despotism."

+---

+&nbsp;